 8. Price – Long and Short Term Costs

 Both of these optics are affordable and well-priced when you consider what they are capable of.
-The EOTech is a few dollars less, but it is a very close race.
+The EOTech is comparable in cost, but it is a very close race.

-To really decide once you look at some basic accessories the EOTech wins due to their price as well.
-Just the magnifiers for the two optics are vastly different in price.
-The EOTech 3x magnifier is cheaper by three hundred dollars.
+To really decide once you look at some basic accessories the EOTech wins out.
+Just the magnifiers for the two optics carry vast differences in costs.
+The EOTech 3x magnifier packs a ton of quality into an affordable unit.

 The Winner is…..

 If you are keeping track, it’s a tie.
 We have one tie category and each optic took 3 categories a piece.
 Bottom line is this – If you do most of your shooting with both eyes open, the EOTech may be a more sound option for you, and if you can’t stand changing batteries, the Aimpoint is worth a look.

 Regardless of the choice you make, both optics are absolutely fantastic choices and there isn’t any reason to think you’d be unsatisfied with either pick.

 At the end of the day, both are winners here and personal preference will have to be the defining characteristic.